 For some reason, I’ve been getting a lot of questions and statements from people that feel that there is a tremendous amount of benefit or welfare fraud taking place.

 Is there fraud in benefits systems?
 Without a doubt, I’m positive there is.
 But the level of welfare or public benefits fraud is a much-disputed figure.
 So to find out what the truth is, I went hunting for the facts.

 There are many urban myths about the levels of benefit fraud, and I’m sure some will post hotly contested arguments in the comments about the levels of benefits fraud they have either witnessed or heard about.

 First, let me state, if you are personally aware of anyone defrauding any benefit system, rather than complain about their actions, you should instead be reporting them to the benefits program.
 You have no excuse to complain about a system you leave broken until you do that.

 In general, facts about welfare fraud are hard to come by, but those that can be found do not support widespread benefit fraud.
 For example:

-Congressional testimony from 2002 stated the level of unemployment insurance fraud was 1.9 percent of all unemployment insurance benefits. – Source
+Congressional testimony from 2002 stated that unemployment insurance fraud was 1.9 percent of all unemployment insurance benefits. – Source

 Los Angeles Welfare Fraud

 The Department of Public Social Services reports they handle about 1.5 million cases involving benefits.
-During fiscal year 2004/2005 there were 60,634 reports of fraud, the department completed 52,930 investigations and 425 people were convicted of welfare fraud.
-Fraud or misrepresentation (not defined) was found on 10,789 cases.
+During the fiscal year 2004/2005, there were 60,634 reports of fraud, the department completed 52,930 investigations, and 425 people were convicted of welfare fraud.
+In addition, fraud or misrepresentation (not defined) was found in 10,789 cases.